-Some people think mosquitoes can also infect humans with HIV, which is the virus that can lead to AIDS if left untreated.
+Some people think mosquitoes can also transmit HIV.
 However, this isn’t true.

 Read on to learn more about why it’s impossible for a mosquito to transmit HIV to humans.

-Even if a mosquito bites a person who has HIV, then bites someone else, they can’t transmit HIV to the second person.
+Even if a mosquito bites a person with HIV, then bites someone else, they can’t transmit HIV to the second person.

 This is because of the mosquito’s biology, and the biology of HIV itself.
-Specifically, mosquitoes can’t transmit HIV for the following reasons.
+Mosquitoes can’t transmit HIV for the following reasons:

-HIV can’t infect mosquitoes, so they can’t infect humans
+HIV doesn’t affect mosquitoes, so they can’t transmit it to humans

-Mosquitoes (and other insects) lack the receptor HIV uses to recognize and infect immune cells.
-This means that mosquitoes can’t get infected with HIV.
+Mosquitoes (and other insects) lack the receptor HIV uses to recognize immune cells.
+This means that mosquitoes can’t get an HIV infection.
 Instead, the virus just gets broken down and digested in the mosquito’s stomach.

-Because they can’t get infected with HIV, mosquitoes can’t transmit HIV to humans.
+Because they can’t get an HIV infection, mosquitoes can’t transmit HIV to humans.

 A mosquito’s proboscis — the elongated part of its mouth it uses to bite humans — has two tubes.